 In 1999, NOAA Fisheries received a petition (PDF, 34KB) from the Ocean Conservancy (then the Center for Marine Conservation) requesting that both smalltooth sawfish and largetooth sawfish be listed as endangered.

 The formal review of smalltooth sawfish began in March 2000, and we completed a status review that December.

 In April 2001, we published a proposed rule to list the U.S. DPS of this species as endangered.
 After a public comment period on the proposed rule, we published the final rule listing this DPS as an endangered species under the ESA in 2003.

 Under the ESA, we perform 5-year reviews of species listed as threatened or endangered to ensure the classification of these species remains accurate.
-We completed a 5-year review for smalltooth sawfish in 2010 and a second 5-year review is currently in draft.
+The most recent 5-year review for smalltooth sawfish was completed in 2018.
+Previously, a 5-year review had been conducted in 2010.

 In September 2010, we received a petition (PDF, 2.3MB) from WildEarth Guardians requesting that the non-U.S. population(s) of this species be listed under the ESA.
 Following a full status review of non-U.S. smalltooth sawfish, we listed the non-U.S. distinct population segment of smalltooth sawfish as endangered in 2014.

 5-Year Review and Recovery Plan Update for the U.S. Distinct Population Segment of Smalltooth Sawfish